How to Seed a Pepper

 - Just before using peppers, scrub them clean with a produce brush and rinse thoroughly.

 Hold the whole pepper upright (stem up) on a cutting surface.
 With a sharp knife, slice the pepper as close to the stem as possible from top to bottom into four large, flat pieces.
-The stem, membranes, and seeds should all be left in one unit.
-Trim any usable pepper from the stem unit before discarding.
+The stem, membranes, and seeds should be one piece.
+Trim any usable pepper from the stem before discarding.
 The flat pepper pieces are now ready to use or to slice or chop.

 This method works best for chile peppers that don't stand upright, but it also works for sweet peppers that have been cut into pieces.
-For a whole pepper, lay the pepper on its side on a cutting surface and cut off the stem, if desired.
+For a whole pepper, place the pepper on its side on a cutting surface; if desired, cut off the stem.
 Cut the pepper in half from top to bottom or into quarters.
 Starting with one pepper half or quarter, slide the tip of a small knife under the attached seeds and membranes to cut them out.
-If any of the seeds remain, turn the pepper piece over and tap lightly until the seeds tumble out.
+If any seeds remain, turn the pepper piece over and tap lightly until the seeds fall out.

 Chile Pepper Precaution

 Because fresh chile peppers contain volatile oils that can burn your skin and eyes, wear disposable plastic or rubber gloves when working with them.
-Avoid direct contact with the peppers as much as possible, and if your bare hands do touch the peppers, wash your hands and nails well with soap and water.
+Avoid direct contact with the peppers as much as possible.
+If your bare hands do touch the peppers, wash your hands and nails well with soap and water.